Understanding how the design tool known as emotional engagement can make the player enjoy harsh and disempowering experiences

 Fig 5.
 With only 12 days of real time, in Pathologic 2 the player incarnates the only doctor in a town destinated to be destroyed by a near war and the Black Death.
 It’s in your hands who are you going to cure and which methods are you going to use, because usually saving a life means ending others.

-These types of fantasies are now more common, thanks both the market growth and the audience search for new and exciting experiences.
-Those have allowed developers from around the world to design titles with metaphors not aimed to the general public.
+These types of fantasies are now more common, thanks to both the market growth and the audience's search for new and exciting experiences.
+Those have allowed developers from around the world to design titles with metaphors not aimed at the general public, that usually talk about rough situations or interesting ideas that add a lot of value to the video game medium.

 Value of the experience